Solar Panel Soiling Loss in Australia: How Much Dirt Is Costing You

 Frequently Asked Questions

-It varies significantly by location and season.
-In clean coastal areas, soiling losses average 2–5% annually.
-In dusty inland and agricultural regions, losses of 15–25% between cleans are common.
-During drought or high pollen seasons, daily losses can spike to 30–40% on individual panels.
+Soiling losses vary significantly by location and season.
+In clean coastal areas, dirty solar panels typically lose 2–5% of their output annually.
+In dusty inland and agricultural regions, solar panel soiling losses of 15–25% between cleans are common.
+During drought or high pollen seasons, daily losses from soiling can spike to 30–40% on individual panels.
+This makes understanding solar panel soiling loss critical for Australian solar owners.

-The main soiling types in Australia are: airborne dust and red/orange soil particles (especially inland), pollen from eucalypts and acacias (spring), bird droppings, smoke and soot (bushfire seasons), sea salt film (coastal areas within 5km of coastline), and biological growth (lichen, algae, moss) in humid regions.
+The main causes of solar panel soiling in Australia include: airborne dust and red or orange soil particles (especially inland), pollen from eucalypts and acacias during spring, bird droppings, smoke and soot during bushfire seasons, sea salt film in coastal areas within 5km of the coastline, and biological growth such as lichen, algae, and moss in humid regions.
+Understanding these soiling types helps you prevent solar panel soiling loss.

-Rain removes loose surface dust but is ineffective against bird droppings, dried mineral deposits, biological growth (lichen, algae), and the thin sticky film that builds up in dry periods.
-In areas that receive infrequent rain, soiling accumulates rapidly between rainfall events.
+Rain removes loose surface dust but fails to clean bird droppings, dried mineral deposits, biological growth (lichen, algae), and the thin sticky film that builds up during dry periods.
+In areas with infrequent rain, solar panel soiling accumulates rapidly between rainfall events.
+This is why rain alone cannot prevent solar panel soiling loss in most Australian climates.

-Compare your current system output (from your inverter app) against the expected output for your panel spec and current weather.
-A drop of more than 5% from clean-panel baseline is worth investigating.
-Soiling calculators using local irradiance data can give precise estimates.
+To calculate solar panel soiling losses, compare your current system output from your inverter app against the expected output for your panel specifications and current weather conditions.
+A drop of more than 5% from your clean-panel baseline indicates soiling loss worth investigating.
+Soiling calculators using local irradiance data can provide precise estimates of your solar panel soiling loss.

-The optimal cleaning frequency depends on your location: coastal/urban areas typically benefit from 1–2 cleans per year; agricultural and inland areas 2–4 times per year; arid and dusty regions may warrant quarterly or even monthly cleaning to maintain acceptable output levels.
+The optimal cleaning frequency to minimise solar panel soiling loss depends on your location: coastal and urban areas typically benefit from 1–2 cleans per year; agricultural and inland areas need 2–4 cleans per year; arid and dusty regions may require quarterly or even monthly cleaning to maintain acceptable output levels and reduce solar panel soiling loss.